SrgElephant/Schnucks-Coupon-Applier/README.md

   This program automates applying all of the digital coupons to a Schnucks account.
 Includes opening the web browser, logging in, clipping coupons, and optionally sending an email with the updated coupon value.

-  Created in Ubuntu and Firefox.
+  Created in Ubuntu and with Firefox.
 Parts to this project:

 * Python Setup
 * Initial Run